 Round brilliant diamonds are the most popular shape for engagement rings, representing almost 75% of diamonds sold worldwide.

-Among our customers, over 50% choose a round diamond as their center stone.
+Among our customers, over 50% choose a round diamond as their centre stone.

 Iconic stars are also sporting round diamonds, with celebrities like Miranda Kerr and Rosie Huntington-Whitely both wearing round diamond engagement rings, one with tapered diamond baguette side stones, while the other is set on a simple diamond pavé band.